Advice Assisted Living

 In certain cases, expenses associated with assisted living, memory care or nursing homes are considered tax-deductible medical expenses.

 To qualify, you or your dependent must be in that facility primarily for medical care (which includes assistance with activities of daily living).
 If you’re in the facility for medical reasons, then all costs — including meals and lodging — may be tax-deductible as a medical expense.
+Visit IRS.gov for more information on deductions for medical expenses.
+[Source: IRS.gov]

 Medicare